 Margaret did not return to Canada for 23 years until 1947, for the funeral of her father.
 She was accompanied by her sister May.
 Her life had changed in those 23 years, She married, had 3 children, one died at age 5.
 Her son served in the US Merchant Marines during WWII.
 She had become a grandmother only a few months before her father's death and lost that three month old granddaughter just days before her father's death.
 Her daughter was engaged to be married within the next year.
 Margaret's children never met their maternal Canadian grandparents.

-The following pictures were taken during the period prior to1924 in Ontario and Independence KS.
+The following pictures were taken prior to1924 in Ontario and Independence KS.
 These images were in the collections of both Margaret Cliff Grove and May Cliff Smith.

 |May Cliff standing rear, Anna seated right, |